deannapi/note-taker/README.md

 * JSON

 ## :bulb: Description
-This application will use an `Express.js` back end and will save and retrieve data from a JSON file.
+        🔍This application will use an `Express.js` back end and will save and retrieve data from a JSON file.
         GIVEN a note-taking application
         WHEN I open the Note Taker
         THEN I am presented with a landing page with a link to a notes page